 The Gerontology Studies major utilizes the body of knowledge in sociology as well as psychology, anthropology, and human ecology to develop theoretical frameworks for the study of aging.
-Students take core courses in sociology, such as in research methodology and social theory, as well as courses focusing on the study of aging in sociology and other departments.
+Students take core courses in sociology as well as courses focusing on the study of aging in sociology and other departments.

 The Sociology Department offers a Sociology minor program to provide students in all disciplines with exposure to the central themes of sociological study.
 The department also offers a minor in Criminal Justice as well as Gerontology Studies.
-Dual programs of study with other Liberal Arts disciplines or studies in professional education are possible with careful planning.

 Transfer credit in the major for standard Sociology courses from accredited two and four year institutions is generally approved if there is equivalency to departmental courses.
 Transfer credit for Sociology upper-level electives taken at another college without equivalency to a departmental course listed below may be approved for credit in the major after review.
 New course options may be added; check departmental office for latest program information.

 Community and Environment